|

 is just one of the reasons I plan to stay.

-his field.
+He freelances in his field.
 His genre of poetry is "Spoken Word Poetry."
-He is the lyricist for his electronic pop band,
+He is the lyricist for his electronic

-Tensegrity Nine and he is also a lead singer extraordinaire. and says he is available for hire "to perform or write
+pop band, Tensegrity Nine and he is also a lead singer extraordinaire. and says he is available for hire "to perform

-beautiful prose or poetry for your next baby shower, wedding, square dancing event, poetry slam, bar/bat-mitzvah, or on any
+or write beautiful prose or poetry for your next baby shower, wedding, square dancing event, poetry slam, bar/bat-mitzvah,

-special theme; nothing will prove too difficult, too outrageous or too far out".
+or on any special theme; nothing will prove too difficult, too outrageous or too far out".
 Contact him at CYBERLIMa@aol.com.
-Tensegrity Nine is an Oakland/Alameda-based Electronic Pop music duo formed in late 2003 and featuring
+Tensegrity Nine is an Oakland/Alameda-based Electronic Pop music duo formed in late 2003

-Matt Payne and Peter Lim on a variety of electronic and acoustic instruments.
-Tensegrity Nine fuses elements of Folk, Rap,
+and featuring Matt Payne and Peter Lim on a variety of electronic and acoustic instruments.
+Tensegrity Nine fuses elements

-J-Pop, Progressive House, and Hyphy to create a distinctly out-of-this-world musical atmosphere.
-Tensegrity Nine's live performance
+of Folk, Rap, J-Pop, Progressive House, and Hyphy to create a distinctly out-of-this-world musical atmosphere.
+Tensegrity

 SEASONS by Mary Rudge